Vidocq (2001 film): Plot

 In 1830 Paris, private investigator Eugène Vidocq pursues the Alchemist, a man wearing a cowl and a mirrored mask.
 The Alchemist lures Vidocq into a furnace room at a glass factory, and during a fight, pushes him into the furnace.
 Hanging onto the ledge, Vidocq asks him to reveal his face.
 The Alchemist obliges, and Vidocq lets go, falling into the fire.

 Journalist Étienne Boisset goes to Vidocq's colleague, René Nimier, asking for help writing Vidocq's biography.
 Boisset states that he plans to find Vidocq's murderer.
 Lautrennes, Paris's chief of police, asked Nimier and Vidocq to investigate the deaths of Belmont and Veraldi, the owners of a cannon factory.
 Lautrennes believed this had been an attempt to undermine the French military in an unstable political climate.
 Belmont and Veraldi had died in a lightning strike, but during the investigation, Vidocq and Nimier saw the powder on a factory worker's clothes catch fire.
 The servant responsible for maintaining Belmont's and Veraldi's suits confessed to having received a letter, with cash, ordering him not to clean their jackets.
 Realizing that the lightning would need to be attracted to the men, the investigators found metallic pins inserted into the victims' hats.

 Lautrennes orders officer Tauzet to investigate Vidocq's death.
 Meanwhile, Boisset sneaks into Nimier's office and retrieves the pins.
 He traces the design to Preah, a dancer in a brothel, and Vidocq's lover.
 Vidocq also tracked down Preah, who had received a letter, with cash, asking her to put the pins in the hats.
 The letter included a third target – Ernest Lafitte, owner of an orphanage.
 Vidocq rushed to save Lafitte, but the Alchemist got there first.
-Vidocq pursued him, who seemed to possess magical powers.
+Vidocq pursued him, but the Alchemist managed to escape using seemingly magical powers.